home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 2. **Control via Home Assistant**:
    - Use the [climate](#climate) card to activate/deactivate schedules.
    - `Auto` mode indicates the schedule is active.
-   - `Heat` mode signifies the schedule is ininactive.
+   - `Heat` mode signifies the schedule is inactive.
 3. **Changing Schedules**: Use the thermostat [select](#select) entity.

 {% note %}